-- 1. The Forest Service expects that required mitigation and monitoring will include compensatory mitigation requirements approved by the USACE as part of issuing an individual permit under Section 404 of the Clean Water Act.
-This mitigation will not be a term and condition of the Forest Service authorizations for use of NFS land, and therefore appears only in appendix B. - 2.
-The Programmatic Agreement developed under Section 106 of the National Historic Preservation Act and in compliance with PL 113-291 is discussed in detail in part 7.1 of the Draft ROD, and these measures appear in appendix B. The Programmatic Agreement is a separate binding agreement that includes activities both on and off NFS lands.
-The requirements of the Programmatic Agreement for activities off NFS land will not be terms and conditions of the Forest Service authorizations for use of NFS land.
-Programmatic Agreement requirements for treatment of historic properties on NFS land will be included as terms and conditions of the Forest Service authorizations for use of NFS land. - 3.
+- 1. The Forest Service expects that required mitigation and monitoring will include compensatory mitigation requirements approved by the USACE as part of issuing an individual permit under Section 404 of the CWA.
+This mitigation will not be a term and condition of the Forest Service authorizations for use of NFS land, and therefore it appears only in appendix B. - 2.
+A Programmatic Agreement (PA) was developed under Section 106 of the National Historic Preservation Act (NHPA) and in compliance with PL 113-291.
+All signatories, other than the Advisory Council on Historic Preservation (ACHP), had signed the PA as of January 15, 2021 (date of publication of the rescinded FEIS).
+On February 11, 2021, the ACHP notified the Forest Service that the "ACHP believes that further consultation in this case would be unproductive and therefore, we are hereby terminating consultation pursuant to 36 CFR § 800.7(a)(4)."
+In accordance with 36 CFR § 800.7(c)(4), the Secretary of Agriculture delivered a written response to the ACHP on April 17, 2025, and that response concluded the Section 106 process for this undertaking.
+Since ACHP did not sign the PA, it was never executed.
+Therefore, mitigation measures identified in the PA and any others identified subsequently will now be implemented through other authorities.
+Changes in enforcement of the measures described in the draft PA are further described in appendix J of the FEIS and part 7.1 of this Draft ROD. - 3.
 The Biological Opinion issued by the U.S. Department of the Interior Fish and Wildlife Service (FWS) after consultation under Section 7 of the Endangered Species Act (included as appendix P of the FEIS) contains a number of conservation measures.
 Many of these conservation measures are applicable to the pipeline and power line corridors that require authorization for use of NFS land.
-Those measures will be included as terms and conditions of the Forest Service authorizations for use of NFS land, and therefore are included in this section.
+Those measures will be included as terms and conditions of the Forest Service authorizations for use of NFS land and therefore are included in this section.
 Other conservation measures contained in the Biological Opinion not related to use of NFS land appear only in appendix B.